The Weather Channel Sued For $125 Million Over Death In Storm Chase Collision

 The day after the accident, the chaser wrote to the producer, "I am obviously in a way dark place right now.
 I know many of us are.
 I guess that's [what's] killin me.
 I tried to tell him over and over."

-Nevertheless, the lawsuit says, the channel kept employing Williamson and Yarnall "....which ultimately led to Corbin Jaeger's tragic and completely avoidable demise."
+Nevertheless, the lawsuit says, the channel kept employing Williamson and Yarnall, "which ultimately led to Corbin Jaeger's tragic and completely avoidable demise."

 "We cannot comment on pending litigation," The Weather Channel wrote in a statement to NPR.